SUPER CHARGE YOUR NEW YEARS ROUTINE 🍄

 CBD: A Non-Intoxicating Compound

 CBD is a specific compound found in cannabis that does not cause intoxication.
 Extracted from either hemp or marijuana, CBD offers potential wellness benefits, such as pain relief, stress reduction, and improved sleep, without the euphoric effects associated with THC.
 The 2018 Farm Bill legalized CBD derived from hemp (containing less than 0.3% THC) in the United States, making it widely accessible.
+Check out our beginners guide to CBD gummies for more information.

 Key Differences Between CBD and Cannabis